|Temporary exhibit, photo by Alessandra Celauro|

 So how to make sense of the tens—or hundreds—of thousands of artists active in the world, especially with no powerful art critics to arbitrate, and with the illusion of linear progression shattered?
 Major art fairs, usually biennials, are experiencing unprecedented growth.
 Museums and other institution operate as gatekeepers.
 Curators, art historians, and writers advocate for their chosen artists and art communities.

-The Paraguayan government conducted a census of its indigenous population in 2002 and concluded that only 1.7% of its population is indigenous (CIA), which, with high birth rates, is estimated to be 100,000 people today.
-To qualify as being indigenous in Latin American requires one to have little to no European blood, live in an indigenous community, and/or speak one’s tribal language.
+The Paraguayan government conducted a census of its Indigenous population in 2002 and concluded that only 1.7% of its population is Indigenous (CIA), which, with high birth rates, is estimated to be 100,000 people today.
+To qualify as being Indigenous in Latin American requires one to have little to no European blood, live in an Indigenous community, and/or speak one’s tribal language.
 Criteria are much stricter than in the United States.
-Meanwhile, a full 95% of the Paraguayan population is mestizo—that is, of mixed Indian and Spanish descent—though they typically don’t identify as being indigenous (CIA).
-Guaraní is the national language along with Spanish.
+Meanwhile, a full 95% of the Paraguayan population is mestizo—that is, of mixed Indian and Spanish descent—though they typically don’t identify as being Indigenous (CIA).
+So 96.7% of the country has Native ancestry, and Guaraní, an Indigenous language, is the national language along with Spanish.

 Founding the museum